Continuous Hamiltonian dynamics on digital quantum computers without discretization error

 with the total attenuation

 This is the fundamental relation that defines our algorithm.
-Remarkably, the exact expectation value at time $t$ under continuous time dynamics can be obtained \emph{without} Trotter error, by only applying gates with application time $\tau_n>0$ fixed.
-Moreover, the average number of gates in each circuit is $2t\sum_{n=1}^N \frac{|c_n|}{\sin \tau_n}$, which is finite and only controlled by $\tau_n$ and not by the precision wanted on the result.
+Remarkably, the exact expectation value at time $t$ under continuous time dynamics can be obtained \emph{without} discretization error, by only applying rotations with application time $\tau_n>0$ fixed.
+Moreover, the average number of rotations in each circuit is